shameem2k4/tubular/CONTRIBUTING.rst

 For the full list of contributors see the `contributors page <https://github.com/azukds/tubular/graphs/contributors>`_.

-Prior to the open source release of the package there have been contributions from many individuals in the LV GI Data Science team;
+Prior to the open source release of the package there have been contributions from many individuals in the LV= GI (before becoming part of Allianz Personal) Data Science team:

 - Richard Angell
 - Ned Webster